Skip to content

 3. Point cloud calculation of complete castle (this one is especially nice):

 Then they went into the CAD section of 3Dsurvey.
-To simplify CAD drawing they manipulated Bounding box so, that only the castle roof was shown:
+To simplify the CAD drawing, they manipulated the Bounding box so that only the castle roof was shown:

-On Roof Outside Area boundary, they drew outside boundary of roof area:
+On Roof Outside Area boundary, they drew the outside boundary of the roof area:

-On Atrium layer, they drew the inside border of roof Area:
+On Atrium layer, they drew the inside border of the roof Area:

 They then used Triangulate CAD data to make a mesh 3D model of the roof:

-Result of this operation were two volumes – volume and 3D area for roof outside area and volume and 3D area for Atrium area:
+The result of this operation was two volumes – volume and 3D area for Roof Outside Area, and volume and 3D area for Atrium area:

-This was now the whole roof Outside Area 3D area:
+This was now the complete Roof Outside Area 3D area:

 And this is how the Atrium 3D area and volume looked like: